Ant: Defence

 A Malaysian species of ant in the Camponotus cylindricus group has enlarged mandibular glands that extend into their gaster.
 If combat takes a turn for the worse, a worker may perform a final act of suicidal altruism by rupturing the membrane of its gaster, causing the content of its mandibular glands to burst from the anterior region of its head, spraying a poisonous, corrosive secretion containing acetophenones and other chemicals that immobilise small insect attackers.
 The worker subsequently dies.

-Suicidal defences by workers are also noted in a Brazilian ant, Forelius pusillus, where a small group of ants leaves the security of the nest after sealing the entrance from the outside each evening.

 In addition to defence against predators, ants need to protect their colonies from pathogens.
 Secretions from the metapleural gland, unique to the ants, produce a complex range of chemicals including several with antibiotic properties.
 Some worker ants maintain the hygiene of the colony and their activities include undertaking or necrophoresis, the disposal of dead nest-mates.
 Oleic acid has been identified as the compound released from dead ants that triggers necrophoric behaviour in Atta mexicana while workers of Linepithema humile react to the absence of characteristic chemicals (dolichodial and iridomyrmecin) present on the cuticle of their living nestmates to trigger similar behaviour.
+In Megaponera analis, injured ants are treated by nestmastes with secretions from their metapleural glands which protect them from infection.
+Camponotus ants do not have a metapleural gland and Camponotus maculatus as well as C. floridanus workers have been found to amputate the affected legs of nestmates when the femur is injured.
+A femur injury carries a greater risk of infection unlike a tibia injury.

 Nests may be protected from physical threats such as flooding and overheating by elaborate nest architecture.
 Workers of Cataulacus muticus, an arboreal species that lives in plant hollows, respond to flooding by drinking water inside the nest, and excreting it outside.
 Camponotus anderseni, which nests in the cavities of wood in mangrove habitats, deals with submergence under water by switching to anaerobic respiration.